Nicholas Roerich: Death

-Helena Roerich wrote about this day: “The day of cremation was exceptionally beautiful.
+Helena Roerich, wrote about this day: “The day of cremation was exceptionally beautiful.
 Not a single breath of wind and all surrounding mountains were clad in fresh snowy attire.”

 Cultural legacy

 In the 21st century, the Nicholas Roerich Museum in New York City is a major institution for Roerich's artistic work.
 Numerous Roerich societies continue to promote his theosophical teachings worldwide.
 His paintings can be seen in several museums including the Roerich Department of the State Museum of Oriental Arts in Moscow; the Roerich Museum at the International Centre of the Roerichs in Moscow; the Russian State Museum in Saint Petersburg, Russia; a collection in the Tretyakov Gallery in Moscow; a collection in the Art Museum in Novosibirsk, Russia; an important collection in the National Gallery for Foreign Art in Sofia, Bulgaria; a collection in the Art Museum in Nizhny Novgorod Russia; National Museum of Serbia; the Roerich Hall Estate in Naggar, India; the Sree Chitra Art Gallery, Thiruvananthapuram, India; in various art museums in India; and a selection featuring several of his larger works in The Latvian National Museum of Art.
 A memorial plaque marks the house in Lahaul valley where Roerich lived during summers from 1929 to 1932.

 Roerich's biography and his controversial expeditions to Tibet and Manchuria have been examined recently by a number of authors, including two Russians, Vladimir Rosov and Alexandre Andreyev, two Americans (Andrei Znamenski and John McCannon), and the German Ernst von Waldenfels.

 A series of his studies on the Himalayan Ranges-donated by the artist's son (36 works specifically) are even showcased in the Nicholas Roerich Gallery of the Karnataka Chitrakala Parishath Museum based in Bangalore, India.
 The hypnotic, immersive nature of his works truly absorbs the onlooker, leaving one with a sense of peace and tranquility as one moves with the series through the gallery.

-H. P. Lovecraft refers numerous times to the "strange and disturbing Asian paintings of Nicholas Roerich" in his Antarctic horror story At the Mountains of Madness.
+H. P. Lovecraft describes Roerich's paintings of Asian mountain landscapes as "strange and disturbing" numerous times in his Antarctic horror story At the Mountains of Madness.

 Roerich was awarded Order of St. Sava.
 The minor planet 4426 Roerich in the Solar System was named in honor of Roerich.
+A crater on Mercury, near the south pole, is also named for Roerich.

 In June 2013 during Russian Art Week in London, Roerich's Madonna Laboris sold at auction at Bonhams shop for £7,881,250, including the buyer's premium, making it the most valuable painting ever sold at a Russian art auction.